mitchness/DoorDilemma/README.md

          Oh...
          Eighteen dollars.

-The attendant has finally figured out what Larry is talking about
+The attendant waits.

+Larry waits.

+Neither says anything.

+Finally:
                  ATTENDANT (V.O.)
          How can I help you?